rohanwright/ha-ahm/README.md

     custom_components.ahm: debug
 ```

 Restart Home Assistant after adding this.
-Debug output will appear in the HA logs showing `TX:` (sent) and `RX:` (received) lines with the full hex bytes of each packet.
-This is useful for diagnosing protocol issues.
+Debug output shows `TX:` / `RX:` lines with full MIDI hex for every packet — useful for diagnosing protocol issues.

-To disable, remove the entry and restart again.

-## Protocol Information
+## Protocol

-This integration implements the AHM TCP/IP Protocol V1.5 using MIDI format messages over TCP/IP.
-For detailed protocol information, refer to the AHM documentation.
+This integration implements the Allen & Heath AHM TCP/IP Protocol V1.5 using MIDI format messages.
+All communication uses a single persistent TCP connection on port 51325.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Support